Restaurant Bahama Breeze Under Fire After Manager Called Police To Make Sure Black Sorority Members Paid Bill

 — Ray Strickland (@realraystrick) June 20, 2018

-According to the sorority members that were present, the police also checked proof of payment for several people.
+According to the sorority members that were present, the police also checked for proof of payment from several people.
 One member from the group told the police that she would personally settle up any charges that may have been missed.

 Once the story hit social media, there was a huge outcry against the restaurant chain.
 However, it appears that the restaurant agreed that the incident was inappropriate.
 In response, Darden Restaurants, the owner of Bahama Breeze, released a statement.